hdk5/hdk5.github.io/source/gacha.md

 #### Alchemy Stars

-Have been playing since December 23, 2021 till January 26, 2022
+Have been playing since the first half-anniversary

 Server: Global